Luggage Measurement Guide

-Remember the wheels.
 If you are looking at rolling luggage, check the size of the wheels.
 Wheeled luggage is measured from the bottom of the wheels to the top of the retracted handle.
 A luggage bag without wheels could have the same storage capacity and still be listed as an inch or so shorter than a wheeled luggage bag just because the wheels take up some extra space.

-Consider the material.
 If you are trying to gauge the thickness of the actual bag, try to think about the general thickness of certain types of fabric on luggage.
 Leather luggage will often have a similar thickness, while different types of lightweight luggage will usually be fairly thin.
 The storage space inside a suitcase can vary, even between suitcases with the same listed dimensions.

 Many bags come with an extension which will make the storage space deeper and that can be zipped or unzipped depending on how much space you need.
 This is a good feature if you plan on having the same luggage for a while; however, the extended space adds an inch or two to your overall luggage dimensions.